 With the help of the impressive best rated toilets guide by thetoiletthrone.com, we've compiled and condensed quite a large amount of information into something beginners and new homeowners can understand.

 Flush power - Shopping around, you will probably notice numerous flushing mechanisms designed to handle waste in different ways.
 Pressure assisted, dual flush, touchless, single, siphonic, and wash down are all methods brands use to push waste out of the bowl effectively.
 However, what you should really be looking at is how powerful the flush is.
-We personally use MaP toilet testing for this purpose.
+We personally use the toilet brains website for this purpose.
 If you search through the site, you will discover that they have devised a system which rates individual units performance based on grams of waste flushed.
 This is between zero and one thousand.
 Anything over six hundred is effective and recommended.
 Any that have a one thousand rating are best in terms of power.
 Download their spreadsheet which lists almost every model on the market.
 Thank me later.

 Size of rough in - No, it's not as simple as picking out a unit you like the look of.
 You need to understand and measure your rough in to ensure you're buying a product that fits your bathrooms plumbing system.
 It's not unheard of for older washrooms to require a ten inch size.
 A rough measurement to use is to grab a tape measure and note down the distance from the wall to the middle of your waste outlet hole.

 Manufacturer - I'm of the opinion that you should avoid lesser known manufacturers in this industry.
 The last thing you want is your toilet falling apart within the first year of use.
 Some brand names to consider include American Standard, Delta, TOTO, Niagara, and Kohler.
 These are companies that aren't going to dissapear overnight and ones that are going to want to defend there reputation.